Reactivated provides you with an API to make working with Django and React easier.

 import {templates} from "@reactivated"; export const Template = (props: templates.MyTemplate) => ( <div>{props.properties_of_my_template}</div> );

-If you mismatch types, say templates.MyOtherTemplate
+If you mismatch types, say templates.MyOtherTemplate and they are

 structurally